by Dennis H . Doss

 This discussion is educational material, not legal advice.
 Consult a knowledgeable lawyer before implementing any of the ideas in this article.

 Is it time to think outside of the box when structuring private money mortgage funds?
-In the traditional mortgage fund we have created dozens of times to house private money mortgages, the pool manager collects payments on the mortgages in the fund and from that cash flow first pays the manager an asset management fee.
+In the traditional mortgage fund we have created hundreds of times to house private money mortgages, the pool manager collects payments on the mortgages in the fund and from that cash flow first pays the manager an asset management fee.
 Second in the waterfall is the payment of a preferred return to the fund members (private investors), say 7%, and to the extent that there are profits in excess of the preferred return, splits those profits with the members, say 50/50.
 The manager does not guaranty any return; the return to the investor is wholly dependent upon collection of the mortgages the fund owns.

 Some private money mortgage funds go to a bank to obtain a credit facility, pledging the pool’s mortgages to secure a line of credit.
 The cost to the fund is typically in the 5% to 6.5% range, which is below the pool’s preferred return.
 This cheaper source of capital increases the yield to the members.